aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/creating.md

 ```

 You may need to filter your props so you can access only your attributes.
 See
-office-ui-fabric-react for an example of a function that can do that
+office-ui-fabric-react for an example of a filtering function
-filtering.
-There are many approaches to supporting this.
+.

 ## Child Elements

-Children in scalajs-react are react nodes.
-Just include the children in a
+Include a children property in a
-property in the props object for an SFC1.
+props object for an SFC1.
 That's it.

-If you wish, you could alter the scala side API slightly to make it more
+If you wish, you could alter your API slightly to make it more
 friendly.

-Here's one way but its not super friendly because the children
-are inside the Props object.
+For example, here's a component that exposes a children property
+but its awkward.

 ```scala
 object Component {